Chief Executive Officer and Managing Director

 Stuart was appointed Managing Director and Chief Executive Officer of ASC Pty Ltd in February 2018, after holding the position of Interim Chief Executive Officer from July 2014.

-Stuart has significant experience within ASC, having spent 25 years in various submarine programs, projects, schedule and systems engineering roles within the business.
+Stuart has a career with ASC spanning more than 30 years, fulfilling various submarine program, projects, schedule and systems engineering roles within the business.
 In 2005 he was appointed General Manager, Collins Class Submarines, responsible for the Collins Class support activities in both South Australia and Western Australia.